ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 • Edge Data Store (EDS): Storage_Logging.json

 ## Changing logging configuration
-To change the logging configuration you can save the new configuration information in a JSON format a file (E.g. Component_Logging.json) and run the following script:
+To change the logging configuration you can save the new configuration information in a JSON format a file (E.g. Component_Logging.json) and run the following script or make an equivalent REST API call:

 ```bash
 curl -i -d "@Component_Logging.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/<ComponentId>/Logging